-In addition to the principal investment strategies discussed above, the Adviser may lend the fund's securities to broker-dealers or other institutions to earn income for the fund.

-The Adviser may also use various techniques, such as buying and selling futures contracts and exchange traded funds, to increase or decrease the fund's exposure to changing security prices or other factors that affect security values.
+In addition to the principal investment strategies discussed above, the Adviser may use various techniques, such as buying and selling futures contracts and swaps, to increase or decrease the fund's exposure to changing security prices, interest rates, or other factors that affect security values.
+In addition, the Adviser may also buy and sell shares of exchange traded funds to manage credit market exposure.
+The Adviser may invest the fund's assets in investment-grade debt securities by investing in other funds.